wzod/docs/source/expand/contribute.md

 # Contribute Your Expertise

-REMnux is maintained by [Lenny Zeltser](http://zeltser.com) with extensive help from [David Westcott](https://twitter.com/beast_fighter).
+REMnux&trade; is maintained by [Lenny Zeltser](http://zeltser.com) with extensive help from [David Westcott](https://twitter.com/beast_fighter).
 We could use your assistance!
 There are several ways in which you can also contribute to the project.

 ## Documentation